FischermanCH/net-alarm/README.md

 ## Python Application
-# Webbased Network Inventory based on arpwatch, nmap and other gpl tools
+# Webbased Network Inventory/Alarming based on arpwatch & nmap

-Goal is to create a web-based network inventory for small/home LAN's.
+Goal is to create a web-based network inventory/alarming for small/home LAN's.
-NO fancy DB server, all in flattfiles,
+- NO fancy DB server, all in flattfiles
+- Easy and understandable for (skilled) end-user's
+- Posibility to work with import-files (to avoid root-issue when running aprwatch or nmap)
+- Posibility to export in different formats, (e.g. export a hostfile for your FW/pi-hole)
-- for aprwatch output -> arpwatch-csv
+- Integration and configuration for aprwatch and nmap
-- for each IP address it's own csv-file
-- for each host it's own csv-file
+- Posibility for some kind of an alerting (if used with integrated arpwatch/nmap)
+- Easy installation, maybe also as pre-configured bundle for cheap hardware (Raspi's)

 If you are interested and would like to participate, [please drop me a note ->](https://www.fischerman.ch/?page_id=11)